 Most people buy for emotional reasons, this is why using post-click landing page images to connect with your visitors helps increase conversion rates.
-If you can tap into your visitors’ emotions with the help of the images you use on the page, you have a better chance of convincing them to click the call to action button, this is exactly what Care’s landing page featured above does.
+If you can tap into your visitors’ emotions with the help of the images you use on the page, you have a better chance of convincing them to click the call to action button, this is exactly what Care’s post-click landing page featured above does.

 You can also showcase smiling people on your post-click landing page to invoke an emotional response in your visitors.
 When visitors see a human face, your brand becomes humanized and its credibility increases because visitors feel confident that you’re not trying to hide behind your product.

 Sure, your visitors are buying a product but they are buying a product from a human, so they’ll trust your product more when you form a human connection with them.